css-is-important/challenge-one/README.md

 - Treat this as a real, content-driven website - don't make things too specific!
 ## Helpers
 - Font Awesome Pro is included in this project
 - There are some predefined mixins that may come in handy.
-These can be found in `stylesheets/dev/mixins.scss` along with instructions on input & output
+These can be found in `stylesheets/dev/mixins.scss`
 - The default browser styles have been disabled with `stylesheets/dev/reset.scss`
 - _Very_ basic styles have been added to `stylesheets/dev/global.scss` to get you started
 ## Browsers, Devices & Extras